 On paper, reshoring sounds great – reduced dependency on suppliers, tighter supply chain control and reduced transportation costs - but not many manufactures have the space and labor resources to expand their manufacturing capabilities in a meaningful way.
 Using automated storage and retrieval systems (ASRS), manufacturing operations can consolidate their warehousing footprint, making space for added manufacturing capabilities while increasing labor productivity.

-Vertical Lift Modules (VLMs), Vertical Buffer Modules (VBMs), Vertical Carousels and Horizontal Carousels are automated storage and retrieval systems which consolidate inventory stored on traditional shelving into a more compact footprint.
+Vertical Lift Modules, Vertical Buffer Modules, Vertical Carousel Modules and Horizontal Carousel Modules are automated storage and retrieval systems which consolidate inventory stored on traditional shelving into a more compact footprint.
 With up to 85% floor space savings, manufacturers can make room to expand production locally instead of relying on suppliers abroad.

 Automated storage systems operate on the “goods to person” principle, bringing items directly to an operator at an ergonomic access opening.
 By eliminating walking and searching for items, productivity can be increased, and labor can be reduced by up to 2/3.
 Reshoring might require more labor on the manufacturing line, therefore these workers could be reassigned as needed.